Dirgh-Kotharia/Learning-Journeys/PicoCTF/Get aHEAD.md

     ![intercepted-get](assets/get-ahead/intercepted-get.png)

-8. In the request lets update the request to POST and click on Forward to send the request to the server.
+8. In the request lets update the request to HEAD and click on Forward to send the request to the server.

     ![updated-head-request](assets/get-ahead/updated-head-request.png)